davidlamt/personal-blog/content/post/software-development/29-do-not-publish-commented-out-code.md

 categories: ["Software Development"]
 ---

-Have you ever looked at the source code for a project and seen a bunch of commented out code?
+Have you ever looked at the source code for a project and saw a bunch of commented out code?

 Shortly after, you start to wonder why it's commented out.
-Then you realize that you have just came upon a fork in the road and you have to make the biggest decision of your life.
+Then you realize that you have arrived at a fork in the road and you have to make the biggest decision of your life.

 "Should I remove this commented out code?
 Is this a work in progress by someone who plans on picking it back up later?"